segun-aderinola/cachie/README.md

 ## Implementation Notes

-- This implementation assumes that the in-memory cache analytics engine stores data in a JavaScript object (Map).
+- The implementation for the in-memory cache analytics engine stores data in a JavaScript object (Map).
 - ...